lcdb/genomics-workshop-2018/04_genomics-tools.rst

 BEDTools in context
 -------------------
 BEDTools is one example of a command-line bioinformatics program.
 It runs on Mac and Linux, but not Windows.
-Only way to use it is on the command line.
-(Why do you think that is?).
-Hence needing to know how to get around in Bash.
+Only way to use it is on the command line, hence needing to know how to get around in Bash.

+:Question: Why do you think the only way to use most bioinformatics programs is
+           from the command line?

 Other command line tools align reads, extract sequences, count reads in regions.
 Still others have companion web servers, though such sites often are